foxdonut/meiosis/tutorial/lessons/04-streams-react.md

 1. Calling `update.map(someFunction)` creates a new stream.
 For every `value` that arrives onto the `update` stream, call `someFunction(value)` and push the result onto the new stream.

-Here is our stream implementation:

 @flems common/05-stream-impl.js [] 550

-We start with an empty array of `mapFunctions`.
-These are the functions passed in with `.map`.
-When the stream is called as a function, we go through every `mapFunction` and call them with the value.

-For `.map`, we create a new stream.
-We add a function to the current stream which will call the passed-in function and push the result onto the new stream.

 ### Exercises